bhawnasoi/Genius/README.md

 hhhhhh# Team Genuis Proposal
 ## Introduction
-What is your project and what dilemma does it aim to address.
+What is your project and
 ## Concept
 outline the idea and the rationale behind it.
 Define the project aims and audience and identify how your idea is diferent from / improves upon other current oferings.
 Identify areas of social & mobile theory